mate-academy/jv-program-common-mistakes/java-JDBC/jdbc-intro/JDBC-intro_checklist.md

             }
     ```

-* `e.printStackTrace()` - is a bad practice!
-Let's create custom exception `DataProcessingException`
-  and constructor with two parameters: `String message` and `Throwable ex`.
-  It should be extended from `RuntimeException`.
-You should rethrow this exception in `catch` block on dao layer.

 * Best practices with closing Connections and/or PreparedStatements
     - You have to close the PreparedStatement after you're done with it and before you create a new one on the same connection.
     - Generally, when you close the connection it automatically closes the statement.